AshwathBalaS/AshwathBalaS/README.md

 My Honest answer is, after the "Complete Data Science,Machine Learning,DL,NLP Bootcamp" Course by Krish Naik, which is of 99 hours, I have developed the discipline to learn on a daily basis, and increased my eagerness to learn and master on the field of Data Science and AI.

+One of the common Questions that arises is, how I manage to upskill myself, and stay relevant to Industry Trends; The total credits goes to the subscriptions I have bought to learn and master every skill.
+I have the following subscriptions to upskill:

+(i) PluralSight - A Global Leader in tech skills dev platforms (Recognized by Forrester Wave in 2025)

+(ii) Euron - The best platform I believe to master AI

+(iii) Krish Naik Academy

+These subscriptions shapes me to stay relevant in Industry relevant Skills;

+### Why I Invest Deeply in Continuous Learning:

+A common question I come across is: “Why so many courses?”

+My honest answer is — Discipline and Curiosity.

+After completing the "Complete Data Science, Machine Learning, Deep Learning, and NLP Bootcamp (99 hours)" by Krish Sir, I developed a strong habit of learning every single day.
+That experience didn’t just teach me concepts; It built consistency, focus, and a long-term mindset to master Data Science and AI.

+### My Current Learnings:

 I'm currently part of Euron's following Bootcamp:

 (i) AI Architect Mastery: LLMOps, Cloud & Enterprise GenAI Systems